 TBI is the number one cause of death in children and young adults.

-As part of the BRAINS Program, we offer the Helmet Your Head safety program.
+As part of our concussion outreach and treatment mission, we offer the Helmet Your Head safety program.

 The program focuses on the prevention of head and traumatic brain injuries and the effect they have on the individual, family and community.
 Aimed at children in grades K-12 and adults with mild TBI, the program advocates the use of helmets during recreational activities to prevent brain injury.